Back to Blog

 4. Read the litigation pledge fine print.
 Most overlay vendors' pledges have material exclusions for "websites that have been customized" — which describes every Shopify store.
 The pledge is rarely enforceable in practice.

-5. Backup-first guarantee.
-A real tool that writes to your theme MUST backup the entire theme before each fix and roll back automatically on regression.
+5. Backup-first workflow.
+A real tool that writes to your theme must backup the theme before each fix and make rollback obvious.
 Without that, a bad fix is your problem to clean up.

-Post-FTC v accessiBe, the marketing language merchants want is: "reduces risk and produces evidence of good-faith remediation effort" — not "guaranteed compliance" or "lawsuit-proof".
-ADA Title III and the EU Accessibility Act both recognize good-faith remediation as a defense.
-What that requires:
+Post-FTC v accessiBe, the merchant-safe language is: "reduces risk and produces evidence of active remediation" — not "guaranteed compliance" or "lawsuit-proof".
+A useful remediation record includes:

 1. A documented WCAG 2.1 + 2.2 AA scan of the storefront with severity tiers.